nodejs/Gzemnid/doc/Using_pre-built_datasets.md

 when the dataset was built) would end up installing the `package@version` matched by the provided regexp, somewhere in the dependency tree.

-The list is sorted by downloads/month (desc) and incldes downloads/month.
+The list is sorted by downloads/month (desc) and includes downloads/month.

 Internally, `deps-nested.txt` of lines like this:
 ```